mozhgank/StreamingRec/Readme.md

+# A Note on This Repository
+This fork of the StreamingRec repository contains the new sequential pattern mining algorithm `SeqPatSimplified`, which was created in the context of the following research paper:

+Mozhgan Karimi, Boris Cule, and Bart Goethals.
+2019.
+On-the-Fly News Recommendation Using Sequential Patterns.
+In *Proceedings of the 7th International Workshop on News Recommendation and Analytics (INRA 2019), in conjunction with RecSys 2019, September 19, 2019, Copenhagen, Denmark*. *forthcoming*.

+The algorithm in question can be found under: `src/main/java/tudo/streamingrec/algorithms/`.
+The respective configuration files that were used in the experiments in the paper can be found under `config/`.
+Below, the original manual of the StreamingRec framework follows.

 # StreamingRec
 An evaluation framework that simulates a real-life recommendation scenario, in which recommendation algorithms receive user clicks and newly published articles chronologically.
 After each